My daughter was guessing words instead of actually reading them.

 She connects the letter to its sound and then to a familiar word.

-It looks slow.
-It feels repetitive.
-But for an 8-year-old who’s falling behind in a fast-moving classroom, this small habit builds genuine confidence.
+But for a 7 or 8-year-old who is falling behind in a fast-moving classroom, this small daily habit builds genuine reading confidence.

 Our Simple Phonics Toolkit